zh-lx/pinyin-pro-doc/docs/en/use/match.md

 ### Polyphonic matching

-For polyphonic characters, as long as one of the pronunciations matches, the matching is considered successful
+For polyphonic characters, as long as one of the pronunciations matches, the matching is considered successful.

 ```js
 import { match } from 'pinyin-pro';